-■ NOTE: The brake fluid reservoir is located under the seat.
+- NOTE: The brake fluid reservoir is located on the electrical panel beneath the operator's seat. - 2.
+Press the rear foot brake several times to check for firmness. - 3.
+If the brake is not firm, the system must be bled.

-- 2. Press the rear foot brake several times to check for firmness. - 3.
-If the brake is not firm, the system must be bled. - NOTE: Take the ATV to an authorized Arctic Cat ATV dealer for this service.
+■ NOTE: Take the ATV to an authorized Arctic Cat ATV dealer for this service.